GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_environment_setup.md

 ### Template for sourcing the setup script
-To source the setup script you should reference its location in the same manner as any other folder/file.
+To source the setup script, you should reference its location in the same manner as any other folder/file.
 Therefore, include something like this into the header of your control or analysis scripts.